peeomid/todos.md/local_doc/tui_implementation_details.md

 External edit protection:
 - `fileMtimes` are captured at session start and refreshed after rebuilds.
-- Before any write, the UI checks current `mtime` and prompts `y/n` to reload if it changed.
+- The UI watches input files for changes and auto-reloads the in-memory index when they change.
-- If reload is chosen, the in-memory index is rebuilt from disk before retrying the operation.
+- Before any write, the UI checks current `mtime` and forces an automatic reload if it changed (no prompt), then retries the operation against refreshed state.

 Task line localization:
 - Writes locate the task by `metadata.id` within the current project context.